bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-fields.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the mandatory parameters are not specified
+- required parameters are not specified
-- no response in case of an error
+- no response in case of error
 - no response in case of success
 - no examples in other languages